Scale Confluent Platform Clusters and Balance Data¶

 Repeat the above steps, decreasing the number of Kafka brokers by one, waiting until the desired broker count is achieved.

 To enable Self-Balancing and rebalance Kafka for any uneven load, pass the settings in

-configOverrides in the Kafka CR configuration file as shown below.
+configOverrides in the Kafka custom resource (CR) as shown below.